Microwave International New Media Arts Festival: History and connection with Videotage

 Microwave International New Media Arts Festival began as an annual video art festival for the Hong Kong-based non-profit organisation Videotage in 1996.
 As new technologies became more accessible and were used in new forms of art production, the festival expanded to include a wider range of new media art.
 It was the first art festival in Hong Kong dedicated to the development and presentation of new media art, and has since steadily grown into a well-established festival that combine exhibitions of new media art with keynote conferences, video screenings and other programmes to nurture emerging media artists and develop the media arts community in Hong Kong.

-Microwave Festival '97 was directed by the artist, curator and researcher Ellen Pau, and invited artists from Germany, the USA, the UK, the Netherlands, Australia, and Denmark.
+Microwave Festival '97 was directed by the artist, curator and researcher Ellen Pau, and invited artists from Germany, the US, the UK, the Netherlands, Australia, and Denmark.
 The festival was held at the Exhibition Hall at Hong Kong City Hall.
 It included screenings of 4 video artworks ('Signal-techno', 'Culture interface', 'Loco-motion', 'Superman and Wonderwoman'), a 'Being Digital' CD-Rom Exhibition, a conference, seminar, and workshop.
 This edition of the festival explored the possibilities of the CD-ROM as a medium for storage and distribution and elucidated strategies employed by artists to re-think the "interface" as an intimate space between screens and their users.